The Sensitivity of Addressing Saudi Women in Public

 Navigating cultural change as a Saudi woman reflects on tradition, respect, and modern social etiquette.
 (Source: Shutterstock)

 I recently came across a video on X where a middle-aged Saudi woman shared her thoughts on how men address women in professional settings.
-The video highlighted a cultural nuance that many Saudi women find uncomfortable: being referred to as “Khala” (aunt, on the maternal side) by men in service roles.
-While the term is meant to show respect, it often comes across as intrusive and judgmental.
+The clip shed light on a cultural nuance that many Saudi women find uncomfortable: being called “Khala” (maternal aunt) by men in service roles.
+Though intended as a sign of respect, the term often comes across as intrusive—and, at times, even dismissive.

-A friend of mine summed it up succinctly: “On what basis does he assume I’m his Khala?”
-This frustration reflects a broader sentiment among Saudi women who prefer more neutral and professional terms in public interactions.
+A friend of mine summed it up bluntly: “On what basis does he assume I’m his Khala?”
+This frustration reflects a broader desire among Saudi women for more neutral and professional terms in public interactions—free of assumptions or unnecessary familiarity.

-The woman in the video argued that while Saudi women have gained many rights in recent years, aspects of social etiquette still lag behind.
-She urged Saudi men—and, by extension, all service workers—to adopt a more professional approach in their interactions with women.
+The woman in the video made an important point: while Saudi women have gained significant rights in recent years, aspects of social etiquette still lag behind.
+Her appeal was simple but necessary—she called on Saudi men, and by extension all service staff, to adopt a more neutral and respectful tone in public interactions.

-This issue goes beyond personal preference; it touches on the broader topic of respect in public and professional spaces.
-As Saudi society continues to modernize, small but meaningful changes in social etiquette can help create a more respectful and inclusive environment for all.
+This is more than a matter of personal taste; it speaks to the evolving standards of professionalism in Saudi Arabia.
+As the country continues to modernize, small but meaningful shifts in everyday language can help build a more inclusive and respectful environment for all.

 Share on: